 “A new commandment I give to you, that you love one another; even as I have loved you.
 By this all men will know that you are my disciples, if you have love for one another.”
 John 13:34-35

 Connection is naturally the first step of our ministry.
 The goal of this stage is to connect young people with people in their parishes and make them feel a part of the Church community.
 As Forming Intentional Disciples shows in its research, people are much more likely to continue on their faith journey if they are connected to others who are walking with them in their faith journey.
-One way we help facilitate this first stage of formation is helping parishes to establish parish groups targeted at young people.
+To help young people become, and stay, connected to the parish we have two major approaches.
+The first is helping parishes to establish parish specific groups targeted at young people.
+The second is through the ongoing development of our Source groups.

 “I had heard of you by the hearing of the ear, but now my eye sees you.”
 Job 42:5